-The CSOS is mandated to:

-- · provide a dispute resolution service for community schemes - regulate, monitor and control the quality of all sectional title schemes' governance documentation - take custody of, preserve and provide public access to scheme governance documentation.
+The Community Schemes Ombud Service is mandated to provide a dispute resolution service for community schemes; to regulate, monitor and control the quality of all sectional title schemes' governance documentation; and to take custody of, preserve and provide public access to scheme governance documentation.
+The ombud's 2015/16 budget was R41 million.